As the

 in capital accumulation and growth has proved elusive

-in both Latin America and Africa.
-In fact, the "investment
+reforms, in both Latin America and Africa.
+In fact,

-world; only eight of 26 selected countries succeeded
+developing world; only eight of 26 selected countries

-in raising the share of manufacturing value added in
+succeeded in raising the share of manufacturing value

-in the share of manufacturing value added in GDP following
+declines in the share of manufacturing value added

 Given that after so many years of reform and adjustment,

-new virtuous process of accumulation, growth and structural
+a new virtuous process of accumulation, growth and

 It argues that capital accumulation holds the central